The racist “alt-right” is killing people.

 Though many in organized neo-Nazism are not convinced their turn toward the occult is sincere, others are reaching for their long knives.
 Some are accused of being “Noctulains,” O9A-devotees who claim to infiltrate fringe political groups, neo-Nazis among them, to reorient them toward satanism.

 Whether AWD is morphing or being infiltrated is unclear.
 AWD’s turn, though, resembles occult neo-Nazi groups before them, like the O9A, that meld religious and political extremism — two powerful conduits for violence.
-With such a turn, AWD is moving beyond the quotient of the culturally forbidden, of fliers broadcasting hate and offensive memes, and down a path toward tragedy.
+With such a turn, AWD is moving beyond the quotient of the culturally forbidden, of flyers broadcasting hate and offensive memes, and down a path toward tragedy.

 “The future awaits…”: The Torch is Passed